-Highland Sherpa Resort in Pangboche with attached bathroom including toilet
+Highland Sherpa Resort in Pangboche

-After leaving Deboche we descend through the pine forest down to the Imja Khola.
-We cross a bridge over the gorge and then follow the path on the other side.
-There are stunning views of Ama Dablam ahead.
-We pass chortens and mani walls as we gain height to reach the village of Pangboche.
+After a descent through Deboche to the Imja Khola, we cross a bridge over a picturesque gorge and then the path gradually climbs, with stunning views of Ama Dablam ahead.
+There are numerous fantastic photo opportunities in both directions, and frequent chortens and mani walls to pass as height is gained to reach the village of Pangboche.
 The walk to Pangboche takes about 2 to 3 hours.
-Today is a shorter walk and this is to help the acclimatisation process now that we are close to 4,000m.
-We ascend in height at a slow rate to avoid getting altitude sickness.